13rac1/Minecraft-Water-Erosion/README.md

 day and find it flooded the next.
 A stream may even change direction to dry up the original flow.

+## Goal

+Implement Erosion as though it were a regular Minecraft feature making the world more dynamic.
+It should not break existing gameplay or enable cheating.

 ## Features

 * Water flowing over edges erode blocks below.